 Abstract

-The impact of prebiotic compounds, such as milk oligosaccharides, in promoting the growth of beneficial groups of gut bacteria, is increasingly apparent.
-Using Illumina MiSeq sequencing of bacterial 16S rRNA, this study aims to characterize the establishment of the gastrointestinal microbiota in dairy calves given two different milk replacer (MR) diets after colostrum feeding.
-Each MR (designated MR1 and MR2) has different levels of whey protein phospholipid concentrate and whey permeate due to differences in manufacturing processes, and thus are expected to contain differing amounts of both free and conjugated milk oligosaccharides.
+The impact of dietary composition and prebiotics, in promoting the growth of beneficial groups of gut bacteria, is increasingly apparent.
+Using Illumina MiSeq sequencing of bacterial 16S rRNA genes, this study aims to characterize and compare the establishment of the gastrointestinal microbiota in dairy calves given two commercial milk replacer (MR) diets.
+MR1 and MR2 contain different levels of macronutrients such as protein, fat and possibly oligosaccharides. .
 A total of 10 dairy calves, 5 in each group, were assigned to one of the two MR diets.
-Freshly voided fecal samples were taken at 0, 7, 14, 28 and 49 days post-partum.
-The relative abundance of Bifidobacterium was significantly higher at week 1 in the fecal microbiome of calves fed MR2 compared with MR1.
-Similarly, MR2 feeding also stimulated the propagation of Faecalibacterium prausnitzii, with a significantly higher abundance at day 7 in MR2-fed vs MR1-fed calves.
+Freshly voided fecal samples were taken at 0, 7, 14, 28 and 49 days after first consumption of milk replacer.
+The relative abundances of two Bifidobacterium species and Faecalibacterium prausnitzii were significantly higher at day 7 in the fecal microbiome of calves fed MR2 compared with MR1.
 These commensal bacteria are widely regarded as probiotic organisms that confer a health benefit on the host.
-Our findings suggest that the composition of bovine milk replacers can have significant effects on the establishment of the gut microbiota in pre-weaned (neonatal) dairy calves.
-Better understanding of milk-microbiota-host interactions in early life will inform targeted interventions to increase growth and reduce mortality in young animals.
+Our findings suggest that the macronutrient composition of bovine milk replacers can have significant effects on the establishment of the gut microbiota in pre-weaned (neonatal) dairy calves.
+Better understanding of milk composition-microbiota-host interactions in early life will inform targeted interventions to increase growth and reduce mortality in young animals.

 INTRODUCTION

 Microbial colonization of the intestine during early life plays an instrumental role in the stimulation of gut function, development and education of the host immune system.
 These early life events can have long-standing consequences such as facilitating tolerance to environmental exposures or contributing to disease development in later life (Gensollen et al., 2016; Robertson et al., 2018).
 The development and activity of the post-natal gastrointestinal microbiota is of critical importance to the health, growth, and performance of new-born animals (Hooper et al., 2002; Bauer et al., 2006) and is profoundly influenced by the composition of the mother’s milk (Rodriguez et al., 2015).
 Cow’s milk contains approximately 87.8% water, 3.9% fat, 3.2% protein, and 4.8% lactose; it also contains variable chain length oligosaccharides (OS), with a prevalence of ~0.7 to 1.2 g/L (Schonfeldt et al., 2012).
-Milk OS are either branched or linear, with up to 12 different types of glycosidic bonds, and are typically composed of 3-32 repeating monosaccharide units.
-These include glucose (Glc), galactose (Gal), N-acetyl-glucosamine (GlcNAc), fucose (Fuc) and sialic acid (N-acetyl-neuraminic acid [NeuAc]/N-glycolyl-neuraminic acid [NeuGc]).
-In bovine milk, over 50 structures have been identified consisting mainly of sialylated acidic oligosaccharides with low levels of fucosylation (Aldredge et al., 2013; Urashima et al., 2013).